bazaarvoice/emodb/README.md

 The following examples assume you have [jq] (https://stedolan.github.io/jq/) or an equivalent (see Recommended Software below).
 It is optional-- `jq .` just formats the JSON responses to make them easier to read.

+Note that EmoDB comes with a built-in API Key Management system.
+For local testing, and tutorials, we have enabled "anonymous" access, which allows us to skip sending API Keys.
+This is done to make examples more readable.
+See [Security Management] (https://github.com/bazaarvoice/emodb/blob/master/markdown/SecurityManagement.md) for details.

 1. Create a table in the System of Record.
 Specify a "table template" with properties that will be returned with every object in the table: